 Generative AI refers to a class of artificial intelligence systems that are able to generate new and unique outputs, such as images, text, or music.
-These systems are based on deep learning algorithms, such as generative adversarial networks (GANs) and variational autoencoders (VAEs), which are able to learn the underlying patterns and distributions of a given dataset.
+These systems are based on deep learning algorithms, such as generative adversarial networks (GANs) and variational autoencoders (VAEs), which can learn a given dataset’s underlying patterns and distributions.

 One of the key advantages of generative AI is its ability to create new and unique outputs.
 For example, a generative AI system trained on a dataset of images of faces can be used to generate new, never-before-seen images of faces.
 This has many potential applications, such as in the field of computer graphics and animation, where it could be used to create realistic and detailed images of characters or environments.